HolyShovelSoft/log4uni/README.md

 Calling these methods causes reconfiguration, as well as triggering **OnChange** event in any configurator added to the list.

 > **Imprtant**
-> If you need to use logging inside configurator, use **UnityDefaultLogHandler.UnityHandler**.
+> If you need to use logging inside configurator, use **UnityDefaultLogHandler.DefaultUnityLogger**.
 This is necessary because during configurators work, log4net is not configured and all logs will go into the void. **UnityDefaultLogHandler.DefaultUnityLogger** is a fallback to a standard **Unity** logging system.

 ## Configurators samples